How to repaint kitchen cabinets

 Step 4: Priming

-The first step to priming your kitchen cabinets is knowing what type of primer will you apply.
+The first step to priming your kitchen cabinets is knowing what type of primer you will apply.
 For wooden cabinets, Sherwin William recommends Extreme Bond Primer because this product provides exceptional adhesion needed to provide the proper foundation for any finish.

 Step 5: Sanding - second round